TIBCOSoftware/bw6-plugin-maven/Samples/bw6.3.1/JWT/README.md

 ## To run this sample
-Import and Open SampleSharedApp, SampleApp and SampleApp.application in Studio.
+Import and Open SampleSharedModule, SampleApp and SampleApp.application in Studio.

 Run SampleApp from Studio debugger..
 You can use the sample postman collection in this folder to perform a get with a Bearer token..